BentureIO/blog/_posts/2024-06-28-how-to-find-a-fully-remote-web3-job.md

 ![Remote Web3 Job](https://i.imgur.com/RuaKzgB.png)

-# How to Find a Fully Remote Web3 Job

 The Web3 landscape is developing with remote job opportunities, making it a prime field for those looking to work from anywhere.
 This guide will help you navigate the process of finding a fully remote Web3 job by focusing on the skills you need, the types of jobs available, and practical tips for standing out.

 ## Identify Your Skills